OSC/summer-institute-base-web-app/docs/BLENDER.md

   is a camera (it's an icon - `i` - tag with `fas fa-fw fa-camera fa-5x` CSS classes).
   Make this configurable so that when you create a new project, you get to choose the icon.
     * Hint: google fontawesome for the entire list of icons you can use.
+* Once you've completed stop 8, you can additionally display the video on the webpage.

 [form]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form
 [list item (li)]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/li